level-level/Clarkson-Theme/core/index.md

 The combination of loading the WordPress objects and removing the need of duplicating `.php` left use with building Clarkson.
 We also wanted that all the post that were available in `The Loop` became one global variable which led us to the `objects` variable.

 ## Easy installation
 Can be installed via [Composer](/core/docs#composer) or a [zip download](/core/docs#quick-download).

+## Start Theming with Clarkson Theme
+You can start your own theme from scratch, but we have also build a very basis starter theme for you to have a heads-start:  view it at [Clarkson Theme](/theme/).